hanwendong1/AVS463-f20/content/3-Library-Catalog.md

 #### Find Full-Text Online

 You can click the *<span style="color:#0F7D00;">Full text available</span>* link to access the full text of the source.
 Click the title of the source, then click the link to the vender after `Full text available at:` under `View It`.
 Make sure that you have signed it using your U of I credentials.
+If *<span style="color:#A2A2A2;">No full-text</span>* is shown, consider placing an [ILL request](https://www.lib.uidaho.edu/services/ill/) for a full-text article.